adamviktora/tennisClubInqool/tennisclub/README.txt

-This application was made using Spring Initializr, it uses lombok to reduce constructors, getters and setters code, spring web for web requests, spring data JPA for easy communication with a database.
+This application was made using Spring Initializr, it uses lombok to reduce constructors and getters and setters code, spring web for web requests, spring data JPA for easy communication with a database.
 It uses a MySQL database, database "tennis_club" was created before using this app.
 Tables will be generated automatically.
 Sample data for testing to "court" and "surface" tables were added manually through MySQL Workbench.

 REST endpoints: